pip-services/pip-services-docs/content/en/dart/messaging/connect/imessage_queue_connection.md

 #### deleteQueue
 Deletes a message queue.
-If connection doesn't support this function, it exits without error.
+If the connection doesn't support this function, it exits without error.

 > deleteQueue(name: string)

 - **name**: string - name of the queue to be deleted.

 #### readQueueNames
 Reads a list of registered queue names.
-If connection doesn't support this function returns an empty list.
+If the connection doesn't support this function returns an empty list.

 > readQueueNames(): Promise<string[]>

-- **returns**: Promise<string[]> - list with registered queue names.
+- **returns**: Promise<string[]> - list with the registered queue names.